1 Introduction

 5.1 Heater Shell

-The heater shell of a water bath is a vessel designed to operate at atmospheric pressure, containing the firetube, heat media, and process coil.
-It forms the main body of any water bath heater, with components on both the interior and exterior.
+The heater shell of a water bath is a vessel designed to operate at atmospheric pressure.
+It contains the firetube, heat media, and process coil and forms the main body of any water bath heater, with components on both the interior and exterior.

-Shells—as well as firetubes, stacks, and supports—will be made from weldable carbon steel (a pipe, plate, shapes, and sheets) which meets suitable grades (ASTM/API grades).
+Shells, firetubes, stacks, and supports will be made from weldable carbon steel (a pipe, plate, shapes, and sheets), which meets suitable grades (ASTM/API grades).

 Heater shells may be cylindrical or rectangular.
-Minimum thickness requirements, allowable stresses, and support design must be meet or exceed API standards.
-Heater shells are typically leak tested after installation of coils and firetubes, examined for distortions, and repaired deficiencies.
+Minimum thickness requirements, allowable stresses, and support design must meet or exceed API standards.
+Heater shells are typically leak-tested after installation of coils and firetubes, examined for distortions, and repaired for deficiencies.

-Before water bath heaters are shipped, they are mechanically cleaned and then painted with commercial metal primer.
+Before being shipped, water bath heaters are mechanically cleaned and then painted with commercial metal primer.
 Finish coats may be applied afterwards.
-If manufactured at this API specification, corrosion-resistant nameplates for the shell and coil will be applied.
+If manufactured according to this API specification, corrosion-resistant nameplates for the shell and coil will be applied.

 5.2 Process Coil